Help

 Are consumers able to find Girl Scouts' Digital Cookie sites by searching online?

 No. We take Girl Scouts' safety very seriously!
-In true Girl Scout style, the Girl Scout always initiates the cookie sale.
+To ensure the Girl Scout gets the full entrepreneurial benefit of the Girl Scout Cookie Program, the Girl Scout always takes the lead on her sales.
 This allows the Girl Scout to learn from the experience, provide customers with all relevant information about the cookies they are offering, and-most importantly-stay safe.
-Girl Scouts have pledged to only share their Digital Cookie personalized URL with trusted friends and family members.
+The Girl Scout works with her family to choose who they are able to sell and deliver to.

 Will Girl Scouts use my information in any other way aside from confirming my order and delivering my cookies?
 Will my personal information be shared with third parties?